Liechtenstein to San Marino by Public Transport: A Four-Country Overland Adventure

 Where to stay in Rimini

-The Hotel Napoleon Napoleon Hotel, is a good option next to the station and the bus stop to Rimini.
+The Napoleon Hotel is a good option next to the station and the bus stop to Rimini.

 Rimini to San Marino by bus

-Here’s the key things to kinow about the bus to San Marino:
+Here are the key things to know about the bus to San Marino:

-- Buying tickets: Easiest option is to buy online from Boneli Bus in advance.
+- Buying tickets: The easiest option is to buy online from Boneli Bus in advance.
 You can also buy tickets from authorised vendors and on the bus (subject to availability).
 The fare is €7 each way for the full journey.

-- Where to get off: You have two main choices, we covered both options on the way there and back.
-Either stay on the bus to the final stop at the lower entrance to the old town and make the final ascent into the historic centre by foot or by tourist train.
+- Where to get off: You have two main choices.
+We covered both options on the way there and back.
+Either stay on the bus to the final stop at the lower entrance to the old town and make the final ascent into the historic centre on foot or by tourist train.
 Or get off the bus in Borgo Maggiore and take the cable car up into the heart of the old city.

 Visit San Marino

-Many visitors treat San Marino as a quick day trip, but staying overnight is so worthwhile.
-By day the cobblestone streets can be busy with people arriving on coach tours, but by early evening, most day-trippers have left and it’s another world, and you can explore the little alleys and cobbled streets and enjoy the sunset in peace!
+Many visitors treat San Marino as a quick day trip, but staying overnight is well worth it.
+By day, the cobblestone streets can be busy with people arriving on coach tours, but by early evening, most day-trippers have left, and it’s another world, and you can explore the little alleys and cobbled streets and enjoy the sunset in peace!

 Things to do in San Marino

-Here are some of the highlgihts, I’ve also added points of interest on the map for this itinerary.
+Here are some of the highlights.
+I’ve also added points of interest on the map for this itinerary.

-- Climb the 3 towers, Guaita, Falesia, Montale for the iconic view looking back to San Marino
+- Climb the 3 towers, Guaita, Falesia, and Montale, for the iconic view looking back to San Marino.

 - Take the cable car linking the upper medieval city with Borgo Maggiore below.